andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 </figure>

 The 3 hour drive to the mountain begins as any good road trip does.
-With shitty coffee and nonsense snacks procured at the first gas station you encounter as you enter the amorphous region known as *the edge of town.*
+With shitty coffee and nonsense snacks procured at the first gas station encountered as you enter the amorphous region known as *the edge of town.*

-If nonsense snacks had a European soccer-style hierarchy, one Norwegian treasure would arrogantly reside in the top tier.
-The Norwegian gas station waffle, in no fear of relegation, sneers at slim jims, laughs at pork rinds, cackles at the thought of combos.
-He nods respectfully at giant dill pickles in a bag.
+If nonsense snacks had a European soccer-style hierarchy, there exists a Norwegian imbecilic treasure that resides, arrogantly, in the top tier.
+The *Norwegian Gas Station Waffle*, in no fear of relegation, sneers at Slim Jims, laughs at pork rinds, cackles at the thought of chips. *Chips??
+Chips??
+Are you serious??*

+The *Norwegian Gas Station Waffle* nods respectfully at giant dill pickles in a bag.
 He doesn't even acknowledge gummy candy.

-The Norwegian gas station waffle is a soggy surface-impressioned-leavened-batter-bread filled with whatever conceivable edible morsels a maniac in charge of such things sees fit.
+The *Norwegian Gas Station Waffle* is a soggy surface-impressioned-leavened-batter-bread filled with whatever conceivable edible morsels a maniac in charge of such things sees fit.
 In my case the soggy waffle is filled with the Norwegian delicacy